How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Mobile applications with AI guide patients through daily therapy routines, adjusting exercises based on performance and engagement.

-These AI-powered solutions are moving from research settings into the clinic allowing for personalization of treatment, continuous monitoring, and more engaging rehabilitation experiences for stroke patients.
+These AI-powered solutions are moving from research settings into the clinic, allowing for personalization of treatment, continuous monitoring, and more engaging rehabilitation experiences for stroke patients.

-BRAIN.Q's AI-Powered Noninvasive Solution for Stroke Recovery
+BRAIN.Q's AI-Powered Noninvasive Therapeutic System for Stroke Recovery

-- Field intensity (<1.0 Gauss)—safe, low-intensity fields
+- Field intensity (<1.0 Gauss)— low-intensity fields

 - Frequency (1-100 Hz)—AI-optimized frequencies that target specific neural activity patterns